Gepetto/sassa/README.md

 The robot's parts have been FDM 3D printed on an Ultimaker S5, using Ultimaker Tough PLA and Ultimaker Breakaway support material.

-The mechanical design is done with onshape, a public link to the CAD can be found [here] (https://cad.onshape.com/documents/875a0fc92dced75918d58742/).
+The mechanical design is done with onshape, a public link to the CAD can be found [here](https://cad.onshape.com/documents/875a0fc92dced75918d58742/).